What is Verb?

 - He broke a cup.

-On the other hand, the verb which expresses a state of something is called a stative verb, e.g. seem, resemble, consists of, belong to, impress, surprise, etc.
+Stative Verbs: A stative verb expresses a state of being, condition, or situation rather than an action.e.g. seem, resemble, consists of, belong to, impress, surprise, etc.

 Examples.